Booker Griffin: NIEU

-Today

 It was later renamed as the Black Economic Union in 1970 when its popularity began to die down.

 As of today the Black economic Union still exists and they function in the Kansas City, Missouri area.
 They are continuing the mission started in 1968 of: The mission of the Black Economic Union of Greater Kansas City is to enhance the quality of life of African American citizens by promoting economic, social, and physical redevelopment and revitalization of communities within Greater Kansas City.They have been responsible for the development of 635 affordable multi-family units; 320 elderly units; 85 single family homes.

-Sentinel Writing

-The Los Angeles Sentinel is a black owned Newspaper, and one of the largest in western America.
-Booker Griffin columned for the Sentinel for many years and wrote many controversial articles in his harsh style.
-The Sentinel is considered to be a staple of black life in Los Angeles.